AyushJoshi07-lab/PS-26082-Prototype/README.md

 # 🌱 Vision

 > **VAAYU-NCR aims to move air-quality monitoring from reactive reporting to predictive environmental intelligence — helping answer not only *what the air quality is*, but *what it will become, why it is changing, and when action may be required*.**

----

-**This is much closer to the ZyraNav style you showed me.** The important difference is that I wouldn't copy ZyraNav's claims like “sub-meter accuracy,” “90%+ detection,” etc. because you don't have those results yet.

-Once you actually implement the model, we can add a **Results** section with real numbers, which will make the README substantially stronger than simply making up impressive-looking metrics.